inarli/search-aggregator/README.md

 **searchResultCallback**:
 It means you can modify all search result data if you want, before the presentation.

-If you want define a listener; you should create a class extendted "AbstractProviderListener" abstract class.
+If you want define a listener; you should create a class extended "AbstractProviderListener" abstract class.

 ```php
 class AOL extends AbstractProviderListener